smithy-lang/smithy/docs/source/spec/validation.rst

       - Provides a list of the namespaces that are targeted by the validator.
         The validator will ignore any validation events encountered that are not specific to the given namespaces.
+    * - selector
+      - ``string``
+      - A valid :ref:`selector <selectors>` that causes the validator to only validate shapes that match the selector.
+The validator will ignore any validation events encountered that do not satisfy the selector.
     * - configuration
       - ``object``
-      - Object that provides validator configuraton.
+      - Object that provides validator configuration.
 The available properties are defined by each validator.
 Validators MAY require that specific configuration properties are provided.